 Considering all three of the preceding scriptures together, the ability to move mountains may infer the ability to perform miracles.
-Even if these scriptures do infer the ability to perform miracles, it is uncertain if what Jesus Christ told His apostles is applicable to anyone other than them and, perhaps, some of Jesus’ other early followers.
+However, even if these scriptures do infer the ability to perform miracles, it is uncertain if what Jesus Christ told His 12 disciples is applicable to anyone other than them and, perhaps, to some of His other early followers.
 It is also possible that these three scriptures are figurative statements indicating that Jesus was telling His followers that they could accomplish far more than they believed possible, provided that they had sufficient faith.

 Scriptures Regarding the Ability to Perform Other Remarkable Feats

-In Mark 16:17-18, Jesus tells his remaining 11 disciples, “[T]hese signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”
+In Mark 16:17-18, Jesus tells the remaining 11 disciples in His inner circle, “[T]hese signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”

-This scripture passage clearly pertains to several types of remarkable feats that would be regarded as miracles, so we will need to determine only if such abilities are applicable to followers of Jesus Christ who are living today, in addition to His apostles and, perhaps, His other early followers.
+This scripture clearly pertains to several types of remarkable feats that would be regarded as miracles, so we will need to determine only if such abilities are applicable to followers of Jesus Christ who are living today, in addition to His 12 disciples and, perhaps, His other early followers.

-Barnes believes Mark 16:17-18 is applicable to only the apostles and other early followers of Jesus, not to Christians who are living today.
+Barnes believes that Mark 16:17-18 is applicable to only Jesus Christ’s 12 disciples and His other early followers, not to Christians who are living today.
 According to Barnes,

 [Those who believe refers to] the apostles, and those in the primitive age who were endowed with like power.
 This promise was fulfilled if it can be shown that these signs followed in the case of any who believed, and it is not necessary to suppose that they would follow in the case of all.
 The meaning is, that they would be the result of faith, or of the belief of the gospel.
 It is true that they were.
 These signs were shown in the case of the apostles and early Christians. . . .
 [T]he Christian should be satisfied that the promise was fulfilled if these miracles were ever actually wrought, though they do not occur now; and the believer now should not expect a miracle in his case.
 Miracles were necessary for the establishment of religion in the world; they are not necessary for its continuance now.

-John Calvin’s Commentaries on the Bible also expresses the belief that the same scripture passage is not applicable to Christians today, only to the apostles and other early followers of Jesus.
+John Calvin’s Commentaries on the Bible also expresses the belief that this scripture is not applicable to Christians today, only to Jesus Christ’s 12 disciples and other early followers of Jesus.
 Calvin states,

 As the Lord, while he still lived with men in the world, had ratified the faith of his gospel by miracles, so now he extends the same power to the future, lest the disciples should imagine that it could not be separated from his bodily presence.
 For it was of very great importance that this divine power of Christ should continue to be exerted amongst believers, that it might be certainly known that he was risen from, the dead, and that thus his doctrine might remain unimpaired, and that his name might be immortal.
 When he says that believers will receive this gift, we must not understand this as applying to every one of them; for we know that gifts were distributed variously, so that the power of working miracles was possessed by only a few persons.
 But as that which was bestowed on a few was common to the whole Church, and as the miracles performed by one individual served for the confirmation of all, Christ properly uses the word believers in an indefinite sense.
 The meaning, therefore, is, that believers will be ministers of the same power which had formerly excited admiration in Christ, that during his absence the sealing of the gospel may be more fully ascertained, as he promises that they will do the same things, and greater.